MrMonsh/Auto-Splitters/Spider-Man (2000)/readme.md

 **A:** Unfortunately, this auto-splitter can only hook itself into processes running on your PC, meaning that it can't do anything with real console runs and that it'll only work for emulator/PC.

+**Q:** Why is the Auto-Splitter not working?

+**A:** This could happen due to a myriad of reasons.
+Assuming you're using one of the supported emulators, these could be likely reasons:
+	+ Your version of the emulator is too old or too recent to be supported
+ 	+ You have multiple instances of supported emulators which could be confusing the Auto-Splitter tool
+  	+ You have another Auto-Splitter active, possibly from another game you ran in the past
+   	+ Sometimes the auto-start feature just refuses to work.
+Auto-splitting and auto-resetting should work 100% of the time as long as it's enabled though.

 ## Supported Emulators/Versions

 + Windows PC version: